-The Muskie School Graduate Program in Public Health field experience provides students with the opportunity to demonstrate the application of knowledge and skills learned in the program through a practice experience in a setting that is relevant to the students’ interests and areas of specialization.
+The Muskie School Graduate Program in Public Health field experience provides students with an opportunity to apply knowledge and skills learned in our academic program through a practice-based experience in a setting that is relevant to students’ interests and areas of specialization.
 Field site settings can include hospitals, health care systems, government agencies, community organizations, schools, research institutions, and private institutions.

 Through the field experience, students will be able to: